Koredotcom/docs/docs/xo/automation/intelligence/conversation-management/manage-interruptions.md

   <tr>
    <td><strong>Hold the current task and resume back once the new task is completed</strong>
    </td>
    <td>This option lets the assistant switch to a new intent as soon as it is detected irrespective of the current intent flow.
 When you select this option, the Resume Options section appears providing further choices to define how to resume the on-hold task once the new intent task is completed.
-Refer to the <a href="https://developer.kore.ai/docs/bots/bot-intelligence/interruption-handling-context-switching-intents/#Resume_Options">Resume Options</a> section below for details.
+Refer to the <a href="https://developer.kore.ai/docs/bots/bot-intelligence/interruption-handling-context-switching-intents/#Resume_Options" target="_blank">Resume Options</a> section below for details.
    </td>
   </tr>
  <tr bgcolor="#FAFAFA">